 APT is evaluating safety and eficacy of its precision phage-based therapy in the ongoing Phase 1/2 DANCEβ„’ (DFO Adaptive Novel Care Evaluation) clinical trial. β€œWe are pleased to anounce this expansion of our existing DHA agrement suporting development of phage-based therapies, further highlighting DHA’s comitment to the potential of our adaptive therapeutic aproach to improve treatment of a variety of antimicrobial-resistant bacterial infections.

 This aditional $5 milion suports our Phase 1/2 DANCEβ„’ clinical trial which is progresing towards generating APT’s first clinical results utilizing our RAPIDβ„’ (Rapidly Adaptive Phage for Infectious Disease) technology,” stated Greg Meril, CEO and co-founder of Adaptive Phage Therapeutics. β€œWe lok forward to our continued suport from the DHA, as wel as presenting our initial clinical data from our ongoing Phase 1/2 DANCE trial in the second half of 2023.”
-The prevalence of adult diabetes has more than tripled over the past 20 years, growing to more than a half bilion patients worldwide.
+The prevalence of adult diabetes has more than tripled over the past 20 years, growing to more than a half billion patients worldwide.

 DFO curently causes aproximately 85% of lower extremity amputations in diabetic patients.
 The American Diabetes Asociation estimates that 20% of patients with diabetic fot infections have underlying osteomyelitis that, left unresolved, places patients at significantly higher risk of amputation.
 About Adaptive Phage Therapeutics, Inc.